cartesi/machine-emulator-tools/sys-utils/libcmt/README.md

 CMT_INPUTS="<reason-number> ':' <filepath> ( ',' <reason-number> ':' <filepath> ) *"
 ```

+For rollup, available reasons are: `0` is advance and `1` is inspect.

 In addition to @p CMT\_INPUTS, there is also the @p CMT\_DEBUG variable.
-Enable it
-for a verbose version of the low level calls.
+Enabling it will cause additional debug messages to be displayed.

 ```
 CMT_DEBUG=yes ./application